Tofu cacciatore is inspired by my Italian grandma’s chicken cacciatore and is the ultimate vegetarian comfort meal.

 Serving Suggestions

-Tofu cacciatore is a beautiful main dish with a grain of your choice and green sautéed veggies on the side.
+Tofu cacciatore is a beautiful vegetarian dinner idea with a grain of your choice and green sautéed veggies on the side.

-It’s perfect on tagliatelle, spaghetti, angel hair pasta, couscous, polenta, or boiled rice.
+It’s excellent with tagliatelle pasta, spaghetti, angel hair pasta, couscous, polenta, or rice.

 It’s also delicious with bread and even better with mashed potatoes.
 Try it with: